 Due to the current health emergency, the government has implemented some regulations to protect Peruvians and foreigners health and safety.
 One of the most important regulations is the one concerning biosafety protocols for national and international travellers.
 All these saftety measures have been learnt and practiced by TIERRAS VIVAS STAFF.

 There are many tourist destinations in Peru, such as Machu Picchu, Inca Trail, Salkantay, Cusco, Titicaca Lake, Nazca Lines, Northern Beaches, Huacachina, the Moche Route, the Amazon River, and many more and Peru has awarded with the SAFETY TRAVELS stamp in 2020.

 The Peruvian government reopened the all tourist attractions of Peru.
-But only the 40% of the total capacity will be available.

 The Ministry of Foreign Trade and Tourism (Mincetur) approved an important regulation on 28 September 2020.
 It means the "Health Guidelines for COVID-19 for Tourist Destinations".
 The approved documents are added to the eight sector health protocols that were published by the Mincetur to date.
 In this way, TIERRAS VIVAS reopen for the total resumption of activities related to tourism.

 It is important to mention that the TIERRAS VIVAS is been working on a SAFETY TRAVELS, which seeks to certify our services as a safe activity, guaranteeing compliance with the protocols and biosafety measures.

 - Before you travel, must be vaccinated against COVID or must provide a negative COVID-19 viral test taken within three calendar days of travel.
 In case you don´t have this document, you could make a covid discard in the international airport and wait the 72 hrs for the result.